tomnaylor/Formula-One-Predictor-and-Stats/README.md

 problem updating chart js (https://www.chartjs.org/docs/latest/developers/api.html / https://stackoverflow.com/questions/40056555/destroy-chart-js-bar-graph-to-redraw-other-graph-in-same-canvas)
-season results fails when a track isn't in the circuits object (flag lookup)
+season results fails when a track isn't in the circuits object (flag lookup) year 2920 season results - final positions are 0.5 numbers and #1 is -0.5; - its when there are more than 20 drivers....

 additions
 adding cache = https://blog.logrocket.com/javascript-cache-api/